aznxluvlyguy4u/wiki1/Home.md

 See the branch [feature/demo-clean](https://bitbucket.org/oceanpremium/ocean-premium-api/branch/feature/demo_clean) for the sign up functionality.

-**Again**: this current phase does not have this implementations, yet is was developed in Sprint 1, but not used!
+**Again**: this current phase (phase 1) does not have this implementations, yet is was developed in Sprint 1, but not used!

 ## Architecture